 Level Four: Close Collaboration in a Partially Integrated System- is where mental health and other health professionals share the same sites and have some systems in common such as records and scheduling.
 There are regular face-to-face interactions about patients, coordinated treatment plans, and a shared appreciation for others' roles and professional cultures.
 Operational discrepancies remain, such as differences in reimbursements.
 Medical professionals have greater power and influence on the collaborative team.

 Level Five: Close Collaboration in a Fully Integrated System- is where mental and other health care professionals share the same sites, same vision, and same systems in a seamless web of biopsychosocial services.
 The expectation is of a team offering prevention and treatment where all professional are committed to a systems paradigm and in-depth understanding of each other's roles and professional cultures with a conscious effort to balance power and responsibility.

-Applicants to the MA/PhD degree program at ETSU are evaluated once each year only, for admission in the fall semester; applicants for spring admission are not considered.
+Applicants are evaluated once each year only, for admission in the fall semester; applicants for spring admission are not considered.
 All application information must have been received by December 1st for a candidate to be considered for admission.
 Students are admitted from two applicant pools, dependent upon level of preparation.
-All applications are considered with the expectation that the applicant will pursue the PhD.
+All applications are considered with the expectation that the applicant will pursue their PhD.
 The two applicant pools are as follows:

 1. Students holding a baccalaureate degree from a regionally accredited institution will be considered for the MA/PhD program.
 Students admitted to the Clinical Psychology PhD program complete the requirements for an MA in Clinical Psychology as part of their PhD requirements.
 Students seeking a terminal master's degree will not be considered.